 stops close to the Komtar bus terminal, before terminating at the jetty.

 Bus 10 departs every 45 to 60 minutes.

 The first bus leaves the jetty at 06:30, the last bus leaves the gardens at 22:15.

 There are plenty of paths around the park, with short jungle trails on the surrounding slopes.

-You can get a copy of a map of all the walks in the gardens from the office, which is a couple of minutes walk from the entrance (just follow the left path when you enter the gardens).
+You can get a copy of a map of all the trails in the gardens from the office, which is a couple of minutes walk from the entrance (just follow the left path when you enter the gardens).

-If you are interested in a longer walk all the way to the top of Penang Hill, this is the easiest place to do it from - not that it is an easy walk, it is very steep in places, but it is easy in the sense that there is a road to follow all the way to the top.
+If you are interested in a longer trek all the way to the top of Penang Hill, this is the easiest place to do it from - not that it is an easy walk, it is very steep in places, but it is easy in the sense that there is a road to follow all the way to the top.